 15. Cell Bookshelf

 Similar to the Neverending Bookshelf (although not in design), the Cell Bookshelf is more like a piece of art than a practical piece of furniture.
-Somewhat resembling a pea pod, it features nine ‘cells’, gradually getting larger as the move down.
-Although not strictly a book case, the ‘cells’ are ideal for storing books, and even if you decide to keep your literature safely stowed in the attic, the Cell will look just as cool empty leaning in the corner.
+Somewhat resembling a pea pod, it features nine 'cells', gradually getting larger as they move down.
+Although not strictly a bookcase, the 'cells' are ideal for storing books, and even if you decide to keep your literature safely stowed in the attic, the Cell will look just as cool empty leaning in the corner.